 Many professionals believe that simply working hard will get them promoted, but that’s only part of the equation.
 You also need to effectively communicate your value, negotiate your worth, and advocate for yourself.

-How to Communicate Effectively for Career Growth:
+How to Communicate Effectively for Career Growth

 - Document your wins.
 Keep a record of the projects you’ve led, the revenue you’ve generated, and the impact you’ve made.
 Having concrete data will make negotiations easier.